Welcome to SWOCC Student Housing!

 You know we're a great value - just one reasonable payment covers rent, food, utilities, and cable - and we know we're the right choice for academic support, graduating on time, and a strong GPA.
 We're all about better grades, convenience, security, delicious meals, savings, and friends for a lifetime.
 Thanks for choosing Southwestern Student Housing - we're saving a place for you next year.

-- Read the Student Housing Application Information and the Room & Board Agreement.
+- Read the Student Housing Application Information packet and Room and Board Agreement.

-- Complete application process and pay reservation online.
+- Complete application process and pay reservation deposit online.

 - Submit copies of MMR Immunization Records to Admissions or Student Housing.

-- Receive an official financial aid award letter (not just a preliminary award letter).
+- Receive an official financial aid award letter.

 - Make payment arrangements on any balance not covered by financial aid prior to arrival.